zhrispineda/Settings-iOS/README.md

 ## Disclaimers
 - All assets including icons and images are not my own in any way.
-- This app is a recreation of Apple's own apps and designs for educational purposes only.
+- This app is a personal, educational recreation of Apple's apps and designs, created in appreciation of the teams who built them.
 - Feel free to look through the commit history to see the project evolve from a single view to its current state.
 - If you have any questions or feedback, please contact me through the options listed on my profile.